awslabs/multi-agent-orchestrator/docs/src/content/docs/cookbook/tools/math-operations.md

 description: Understanding Tool use in Bedrock LLM Agent
 ---

 This guide demonstrates how to create a specialized math agent using BedrockLLMAgent and custom math tools.
-We'll walk through the process of defining the tools, setting up the agent, and integrating it into your Multi-Agent Orchestrator system.
+We'll walk through the process of defining the tools, setting up the agent, and integrating it into your Agent Squad system.

 <br>